epoch-chrono/pci-dss-hardening/README.md

-# PCI-DSS Hardening Scripts for Ubuntu 20.04
+# PCI-DSS Hardening Scripts for Ubuntu 20.04 on AWS EC2

-This project is a set of shell scripts for applying hardening on an Ubuntu 20.04 system to meet the security requirements of PCI-DSS certification.
+This project is a set of shell scripts for applying hardening on an Ubuntu 20.04 system running on AWS EC2 to meet the security requirements of PCI-DSS certification.

 The scripts include security settings for various services and packages, including:
 - SSH